Incorporating Hidden Layer representation into Adversarial Attacks and Defences: Introduction

 Many works follow such definition of adversarial example that adversarial example is very close to original natural images but fool the DNNs \cite{2_szegedy2013intriguing}.
-In the context of this definition, an adversarial example is imperceptible to human (We call them imperceptible adversarial examples).
+In the context of this definition, an adversarial example is imperceptible to human (We call it imperceptible adversarial example).
 However, there are some other forms of adversarial examples.
 For example, some researches add some patches to the original image for fooling the DNNs \cite{16_brown2017adversarial,17_liu2018dpatch,18_karmon2018lavan,19_lee2019physical}.
 These examples are called adversarial patches which can fool the DNNs though they are perceptive to human.
 Moreover, the adversarial noise images manipulated willfully by humans can fool the DNNs \cite{4_nguyen2015deep}.
 Though these noise images are no meaning for human, DNNs still classify them as a certain class with high confidence (we call them as unrecognizable adversarial examples).
-Therefore, the definition of adversarial examples, that is imperceptible to human and fool DNNs is not very suitable.
+It is worth-noted that the above works mainly focus on image perturbations designed to produce mistake class label.
+Therefore, Sabour et al. \cite{55_DBLP:journals/corr/SabourCFF15} concentrate on the hidden layers of DNN representations and propose a method to construct an adversarial example which is perceptually similar to one image, but its hidden layer representation appears remarkably similar to a different image, one from a different class.
+Their works raise questions about DNN representation, as well as the explanation of adversarial examples.
+It is worth further study how adversarial disturbance is represented in the hidden layer and whether the information in the hidden layer can be used to construct stronger adversarial defense strategy.